 Graduate Programs in Seattle, WA

-Seattle colleges and universities enable students to bridge their passion for nature with their love for the city.
+Seattle colleges and universities enable graduate students to bridge their passion for nature with their love for the city.
 A thriving seaport city, Seattle is situated on a narrow piece of land between Lake Washington and the Puget Sound, an inlet of the Pacific Ocean.

 Green Lake and numerous other lakes and bays mark the city, and waterways run throughout.
 Seattle’s commonly cloudy and drizzling skies add to the city’s reputation for being wet and watery.